Mad Season (band): Dormancy, Disinformation, and dissolution (1996-1999)

 The band continued to play shows during the spring of 1995 before going on hiatus so that the members could return to work with their main bands.
 During this time the band released the Live at the Moore concert film, which was a live performance recorded at Seattle's Moore Theatre on April 29, 1995.
 Also, during this time the band contributed a cover of John Lennon's "I Don't Wanna Be a Soldier" to the 1995 John Lennon tribute album, Working Class Hero.
 In 1996, a live version of "River of Deceit" surfaced on the Bite Back: Live at Crocodile Cafe compilation album, although by this time Mad Season had long been dormant from live work as McCready and Martin went back to work with their respective bands and Saunders joined The Walkabouts.

 In 1997, attempts were made by McCready, Saunders and Martin to revive Mad Season, although by this point Staley's health had worsened due to severe drug addiction; he would never perform again after a July 1996 Alice in Chains show.
 As a result, Mad Season was without a singer.
 With Staley now out of the picture, the band recruited vocalist Mark Lanegan (of the Screaming Trees), who had previously guested on the Above album (as well as at live shows) as its new permanent singer.
 With the switch in frontmen the group also switched names adopting the Disinformation moniker in late 1997.

 Work reportedly began in 1998 on what would have been Disinformation's debut album, although between everyone's busy schedules, it became difficult to meet in the studio together.
 Over the course of the year the quartet gradually grew apart, making a Disinformation album all the more unlikely.
 Another critical blow was dealt to the project in January 1999 with the death of bassist John Baker Saunders from an overdose of heroin.
-The group (especially Saunders' long-time friend Mike McCready) was deeply saddened to hear news of his death.
 Although no official announcement by the band was ever given, Staley confirmed in July 1999 (during an Alice in Chains interview) that the group had disbanded.